vantienvnn/php-team-workflow/GIT.md

 - Fork project repository to your GitHub account
 - Make sure you do not push, merge to project repository
 - Create one branch from test branch for each your tasks on JIRA
+- Make sure end of text files (css, js, php ...) will have one black line
 - When you do finished your task:
   - Rebase your branch with test branch in Project Repository
   - Make sure one commit for one Pull Request ( PR )